Select Page

 By bringing together students and fellows from different schools, research areas, and even countries, we’re giving them space to exchange ideas and spark collaborations that might not otherwise happen.

-Mittal Institute: What components of the International Tea are you most looking forward to?
+Mittal Institute: What components of the International Tea did you enjoy the most?